TuGraph-family/Awesome-Text2GQL/README.md

 #### The whole flow

-Make sure you have done the preparation above.
+Make sure you have done the preparations above.
 To experience the whole flow recommended, you can run as below：

 ```
 sh ./scripts/run_the_whole_flow.sh